Smattr/rumur/doc/vs-cmurphi.rst

 concise operators are generally recommended for use in models that are expected to be read more often than they are edited.

+The keywords ``assert`` and ``invariant`` are distinct in CMurphi, whereas they are considered synonyms by Rumur.
+If one of these appears within a rule or function it is considered an assertion and if it appears at the top level it is considered an invariant.
+Rumur also accepts the optional string message of an assertion or invariant on either side of the asserted expression.

 Type System
 -----------
 CMurphi supports real arithmetic using the ``real`` data type.
 Rumur does not